Highly specialised services

 Rare Diseases Advisory Group (RDAG)

-The Rare Diseases Advisory Group (RDAG) is responsible for making recommendations to NHS England and the devolved administrations of NHS Scotland, NHS Wales and NHS Northern Ireland on the development of services for people with rare diseases and highly specialised services.
+The Rare Diseases Advisory Group (RDAG) provides strategic clinical advice and clinical leadership to NHS England and the devolved administrations of NHS Scotland, NHS Wales and NHS Northern Ireland on the development of services for people with rare diseases and highly specialised services.

 A key focus for its work is the delivery of NHS England’s commitments as set out in the Rare Diseases Framework, which superseded the UK strategy for rare diseases.